MelroseCS/sojourn-android/README.md

 Attempts to use any `Sojourn` method before initialization will fail.

 ## Enable Location
-To enable sojourn to start collecting location data you must explicitly enable it using the following.
+To enable sojourn to start collecting location data you must explicitly enable it using the Sojourn class method enableLocation().
 You must first ensure that the user has granted the ACCESS_FINE_LOCATION permission in your application or this setting will have no effect.
 This must be called after initialisation.

 ```
 void enableLocation(boolean enabled)
 ```

-A full example of requesting location permission and enabling location in sojourn.
+A full example of checking permissions, requesting location permission and then enabling location in sojourn:

 ```
     private static final int MY_PERMISSION_REQUEST_READ_FINE_LOCATION = 111;